 Choose one of the following Pathway Concentrations.
 A number of the credits required for the concentrations are met by required major courses.

-- English Language Learners Licensure Concentration - High Ability Licensure Concentration - Applied Behavior Analysis Non-Licensure Concentration
+- English Language Learners Concentration (Specialty Pathway) - High Ability Concentration for Education (Specialty Pathway) - Applied Behavior Analysis Non-Licensure Concentration

-Other Departmental/Program Course Requirements (12 credits)
+Other Departmental/Program Course Requirements (15 credits)